 Representative pathway for the activation of cAMP-dependent protein kinase (PKA).
 In this example glucagon binds to its' cell-surface receptor, thereby activating the receptor.
 Activation of the receptor is coupled to the activation of a receptor-coupled G-protein (GTP-binding and hydrolyzing protein) composed of 3 subunits.
 Upon activation the α-subunit dissociates and binds to and activates adenylate cyclase.
 Adenylate cylcase then converts ATP to cyclic-AMP (cAMP).
 The cAMP thus produced then binds to the regulatory subunits of PKA leading to dissociation of the associated catalytic subunits.
 The catalytic subunits are inactive until dissociated from the regulatory subunits.
 Once released the catalytic subunits of PKA phosphorylate numerous substrate using ATP as the phosphate donor.

 The measurement of the serum levels of numerous enzymes has been shown to be of diagnostic significance.
 This is because the presence of these enzymes in the serum indicates that tissue or cellular damage has occurred resulting in the release of intracellular components into the blood.
 Hence, when a physician indicates that he/she is going to assay for liver enzymes, the purpose is to ascertain the potential for liver cell damage.
-Commonly assayed enzymes in the blood are the amino transferases: alanine transaminase, ALT (sometimes still referred to as serum glutamate-pyruvate aminotransferase, SGPT) and aspartate aminotransferase, AST (also referred to as serum glutamate-oxaloacetate aminotransferase, SGOT).
+Commonly assayed enzymes in the blood are the aminotransferases (equally correct is the term transaminase): alanine transaminase, ALT (sometimes still referred to as serum glutamate-pyruvate transaminase, SGPT) and aspartate transaminase, AST (also referred to as serum glutamate-oxaloacetate transaminase, SGOT).
 In addition, the enzymes cardiac troponin I (cTnI), lactate dehydrogenase (LDH) and creatine kinase (CK, also called creatine phosphokinase, CPK) are commonly measured in the diagnosis of cardiac infarct.
-Gamma-glutamyltranferase (GGT, γ-glutamyltransferase; also called gamma-glutamyl transpeptidase) is involved in glutathione (GSH) metablism and also in amino acid transport across membranes.
+Gamma-glutamyltranferase (GGT, γ-glutamyltransferase; also called gamma-glutamyl transpeptidase) is involved in glutathione (GSH) metabolism and also in amino acid transport across membranes.
 Assessment of GGT levels in the blood is diagnostic for diseases of the liver and the biliary system as well as disease of the pancreas.
+Carbonic anhydrases are enzymes that catalyze the formation of carbonic acid (H2CO3) from CO2 and H2O, These enzymes are useful both as pharmacologic targets and as diagnostic tools in certain disease states.
 Other enzymes are assayed under a variety of different clinical situations but they will not be covered here.

 LDH 1 – Found in heart and red-blood cells and is 17% – 27% of the normal serum total.